Best Overall Women's Hardshell Jacket

 From left to right: Outdoor Research Clairvoyant, Arc'teryx Theta AR, Norrona Trollveggan dri3, Arc'teryx Beta AR, Mountain Hardwear Torsun.
 Bottom left to right: Patagonia Piolet and Arc'teryx Alpha SV.

-sometimes its the little things that really make the difference.
+sometimes it's the little things that make the difference.
 When looking at features, we took into consideration a bunch of different things that make a hardshell jacket more versatile, comfortable, and functional.
 For example, we looked at how big the pull tabs were to adjust hoods and hems, and whether we had to take the gloves on or off.
 We also looked at pocket design - their number, depth, and position.
 We are happy to report that all the products we tested turned out to be harness/backpack strap compatible, as well as helmet compatible.
 We also looked to see if there were any cozy chin warmers, how much room there was in the collar, and how far it came up on the face when the hood was cinched down.
 Finally, we took into consideration any fancy features that stood out on each product.

 The Norrona dri3 almost won the Editors' Choice award for its great features.
 We thought it was a perfect ice climbing jacket due to its longer arms, and no-lift fit.

-When considering purchasing an uber-expensive shell, you better know if it's going to last you for a long period of time.
+When considering purchasing an uber-expensive shell, you better know if it's going to last you for a long time.
 To be honest, because of our short testing period, this was the hardest metric to test.
 So we made our observations based on the quality of stitching, fabrics used, and zipper design.
 Models with big burly zippers are more likely to last than ones with tiny zippers with teeth that might fall out of sync.
-We also put these hardshell jackets in the washer to see if it affected the DWR after just one wash, or if anything part looked worn afterwards.
+We also put these hardshell jackets in the washer to see if it affected the DWR after just one wash, or if anything part looked worn afterward.
 To top it all off, we did our research.
-We talked to long-term owners of shells like the Piolet, and looked at consumer reviews online.
+We talked to long-term owners of shells like the Piolet and looked at consumer reviews online.
 In the end, we were able to comment on the durability of each shell.

 Kelly takes a trek through the Northern San Juans on an overnight ski mountaineering trip.
 The ultra durable Arc'teryx Beta AR was a perfect compadre for the mission.